 The British Museum - Energy Centre Programme

 We have had a long and successful relationship with the British Museum, working on a wide variety of projects as framework consultants.
-This has ranged from small, specific projects advising on displaying exhibits to gallery refurbishments and wider-ranging strategic advice.
+This has ranged from small, specific projects advising on displaying exhibits to gallery refurbishments and wide-ranging strategic advice.

-Our work has involved the design of three new buildings in the perimeter areas of the site to house this infrastructure, as well as the complex task of coordinating the redistribution of services through the labyrinth of different areas of historic fabric.
-This ‘keyhole surgery’ will end the museum’s reliance on gas fossil fuels for heating, instead utilising the latest all electric water and air source heat pump technology.
 Designed to achieve a BREEAM Excellent rating, it will result in an estimated net saving of 1,700 tonnes of CO2 annually and deliver estate-wide carbon reductions of 45%, while building on only 1.8% of the site’s footprint.

 Client: The British Museum